US unemployment claims hit their highest level since mid-September

 The number of people on PEUC benefits ticked down to 4.5 million in the week ended November 21.
 But because the data lags behind other numbers in the report it does not yet reflect the clearly worsening conditions.

-This 'ugly round of data' is weighing on expectations for the December jobs report, said Mike Englund, chief economist at Action Economics, in a note to clients.
-This month's jobs report isn't due until early January.

-'Last week's [monthly] jobs report showed a rapid deceleration in the recovery in November, and surging UI claims only add to the picture of a slowing recovery this winter,' Zhao said.
+The US economy added 245,000 jobs in October, fewer than economists had expected, the Bureau of Labor Statistics reported last week.
+The unemployment rate inched down to 6.7%.

-'The worsening economic data raises the specter of a double-dip recession.
-Despite the prospects of widespread vaccine availability by next summer, weak economic data now puts increasing pressure on Congress to extend additional relief to bridge Americans over the next few months.'
+"The worsening economic data raises the specter of a double-dip recession.
+Despite the prospects of widespread vaccine availability by next summer, weak economic data now puts increasing pressure on Congress to extend additional relief to bridge Americans over the next few months," Zhao added.

 Meanwhile in Washington, the chances are dwindling that lawmakers will be able to forge a stimulus agreement before the next spending deadline in eight days.